semanticize/semanticizer/README.md

 The [online documentation](http://semanticize.uva.nl/doc/)
 describes how to use the Semanticizer Web API.
 This [REST](http://en.wikipedia.org/wiki/Representational_state_transfer)-like web service returns [JSON](http://www.json.org/) and is exposed to public at: http://semanticize.uva.nl/api/.
 Currently an access key for the webservice is not needed.

 The [code](https://github.com/semanticize/semanticizer/) is released under LGPL license (see below).
-If you are have any questions, contact
+If you have any questions, contact
 [Daan](http://staff.science.uva.nl/~dodijk/).

 If you want to dive into the code, start at Main.py.